Culture of Experts

 • Red flags

-Yes, there is the elusive rock star candidate who checks all of the positive boxes and leave everyone smiling.
+Yes, there is the elusive rock star candidate who checks all of the positive boxes and leaves everyone smiling.
 But what if?

 What if?